 The aim is to stimulate or enhance new ways of working, the development of new contexts and discourses, and ultimately enhance artistic practice and the capacity for artistic leadership.

-The bursaries build on the strengths and successes of LADA’s One to One Bursary scheme (1999-2006), which supported over 50 artists in undertaking innovative artistic and professional development programmes that explored and tested new ways of working and had a demonstrable and lasting influence on their practices.
+The bursaries build on the strengths and successes of LADA’s One to One Bursary scheme (1999-2006), which supported over 50 artists.
+These bursaries supported artists to undertake innovative artistic and professional development programmes that explored and tested new ways of working and had a demonstrable and lasting influence on their practices.

-Leadership in the Live Art sector can take many forms and an ‘artist-leader’ creating new contexts for work or discourse is as valuable as an arts professional operating within the confines of an institution.
+Leadership in the Live Art sector can take many forms and an ‘artist-leader’ creating new contexts or discourse is as valuable as an arts professional operating within the confines of an institution.

-The bursaries will offer awards of £10,000 each to two artist/arts worker leaders and/or potential leaders, to undertake a self-determined, year-long programme of artistic, professional and skills development.
+The bursaries will offer awards of £10,000 each to two artists/arts workers, leaders and/or potential leaders, to undertake a self-determined, year-long programme of artistic, professional and skills development.
 The awardees will need to demonstrate their desire and capacity to make a significant impact on the Live Art sector and have a significant influence on the practices, approaches and ambitions of artists from culturally diverse backgrounds.